 We do not offer specific slots as such.
-Our spaces are available from 10.30am to 1.30am every day, so we invite companies to tell us how much time they require for their performance and the approximate time of day when they wish to perform, and then we do our best to accommodate your requirements within our schedule.
+Our spaces are available from 10.30am to 1.30am every day, so we invite companies to tell us how much time they require for their performance and the approximate time of day when they wish to perform, and then we do our best to accommodate your requirements within our programming schedule.

 How much does it cost to perform at ZOO Venues?

 This depends on your choice of space, the time of your performance, and the length of your run.
 Our prices range from £50 to £300 per hour, per day.
 This figure is a guarantee that we require in advance, and any box office income above this level is split 60-40 in the performing company’s favour.
 If your show runs for the whole 25 days of the Festival then we will discount the price to the equivalent of a 21-day run.
-This sum is payable in installments–the first 10% is required with your signed contract, and a payment schedule for the remainder will be negotiated at the time of booking.
+This sum is payable in instalments–the first 20% is required with your signed contract, and a payment schedule for the remainder will be negotiated at the time of booking.
 There are no hidden additional charges at ZOO Venues –all venue expenses are included in the guarantee.

 What is included in the price?

 Everything that you will receive from ZOO Venues.
 The price includes the hire of the venue, comprehensive box office, press/marketing and technical support (including a duty technician for each of your performances, if you wish for us to provide an operator this will be charged at £10 + VAT per show), space in the venue brochure and on the website.